 Designed to appear polished and put together, the chignon with asymmetrical twists is perfect for formal or dressier occasions.
 There are various different elements involved, which will only make you stand out in a crowd for all the right reasons.

-#37: Flat Twist Crown Braid Updo
+#37: Inverted Flat Twist Updo with Curly Top

 #38: Easy Side Twist Updo